bprinty/Flask-Occam/docs/usage.rst

             raise NotFound
         return item.json()

-With the URL processor, all of the querying and raising ``NotFound`` errors is automatically managed when a request comes in:
+With the URL processor included with this extension, all of the querying and raising ``NotFound`` errors is automatically managed when a request comes in:

 .. code-block:: python

     @app.route('/items/<id(Item):item>')
     def get_item(item):
-        # the ``item`` argument is automatically transformed
-        # into an ``Item`` object when an identifier is passed into
-        # the URL like before
         return item.json()

+When a request comes through, the ``item`` argument is automatically transformed into an ``Item`` object by the url processor, removing the need to always query the database and raise relevant errors.
 You can also do the same with any other object in the database.
 For example:

 .. code-block:: python

     @app.route('/users/<id(User):user>/items/<id(Item):item>')
     def get_user_item(user, item):
-        # Like before, ``user`` is a ``User`` object, and
-        # ``item`` is an ``Item`` object.
         pass

+Like before, ``user`` is transformed into is a ``User`` object, and ``item`` is transformed into an ``Item`` object.
+If neither object exists, a ``NotFound`` error will be raised.

 Using Blueprints
 ----------------

-Flask-Occum is designed for seamless integration with Flask, without changing much of how the app is configured or structured.
+Flask-Occum is designed for seamlessly integrating with Flask, without changing much of how the app is configured or structured.
 The only Flask-y convention that needs to be slightly altered is how ``Blueprints`` are used.

 Instead of: